India - Infrastructure overview

 - The Station Redevelopment Plan intends to upgrade India’s extensive network of railway stations and integrate them with other modes of transport and logistics.

-Constitutionally, much of the basic infrastructure falls within the domain of the States while the Union retains control over infrastructure such as Railways, Communications, National Highways etc. However, the Union uses Centrally Sponsored Schemes and project funding to complement State efforts.
-In the Union Budget 2020–21, the Government has given a massive push to the infrastructure sector by allocating USD 24.27 billion to transport infrastructure, USD 5.36 billion to communication infrastructure, USD 10.33 billion to railways, and USD 6.85 billion to housing and urban development.
+Constitutionally, much of the basic infrastructure falls within the domain of the States while the Union retains control over infrastructure such as railways, communications, national highways etc. However, the Union uses Centrally Sponsored Schemes and project funding to complement State efforts.
+In the Union Budget 2022–23, the Government has given a massive push to the infrastructure sector by allocating Rs 199107 crore to transport and highways, Rs 140367 crore to railways, and Rs 76549 crore to housing and urban development.